UofM-PHYS30762/quickstart/README.md

 /usr/local/bin/g++-11
 ```

-In more recent version of homebrew, you may find this file in a different brew directory - we can sort this out during the course.
+In more recent version of homebrew, you may find this file in a different brew directory, e.g. /usr/local/Cellar/ or /opt/homebrew/bin/ - we can sort this out during the course.

 Note: Another option to install the compiler is to use MacPorts (ports.macports.org/port/gcc11) but we haven't tested that this works yet.